validatedpatterns/docs/_posts/2022-11-20-argo-rollouts.md

       path: charts/all/argo-rollouts
 ```

-To watch the deployment in action, log in to your cluster console, and then select the “squared” dropdown box and select “Hub ArgoCD”.
+To watch the deployment in action, log in to your cluster console, and then select the “squared” drop down box and select “Hub ArgoCD”.
 After accepting the security warnings for self-signed certificates, in the ArgoCD login screen click “Login with OpenShift”, when prompted select “Allow user permissions”.

 You are now in the ArgoCD console and can see the applications deployed (or being deployed).
 If you don’t see the rollouts application right away don’t fret, by default, ArgoCD’s reconciliation loop runs every 3 minutes.